Christopher Tappin extradited to US on missile charges

 Comparing his case to that of preacher Abu Qatada, whose deportation from the UK to Jordan was recently blocked, Mr Tappin added: "I feel that I don't have any human rights because I'm not a terrorist.
 If I was a terrorist, I would have more rights."

-However, the prime minister's official spokesman said the two were "completely different cases."'Years of talk'
+However, the prime minister's official spokesman said the two were "completely different cases."

 The Home Secretary authorised Mr Tappin's extradition in April 2011.
 The extradition request has also been approved by the High Court and Court of Appeal.